opencog/atomspace/Design-Notes.md

   distance, it seems that many different kinds of representations are adequate.
 Any one can do.
-* We do not have a homotopy engine: a system for transforming one kind of type sepcification into another, equivalent one.
+* We do not have a homotopy engine: a system for transforming one kind of type specification into another, equivalent one.

 The idea of a homotopy engine sends me into a recursive tail-spin.
 Homotopies are necessarily definable as a collection of rewrite rules,